X-POWER0/xnawiki/Web Articles/Riemers/Riemers2DXNA09directiontoangle.md

 > “In a triangle having a corner of 90 degrees, you can find the angle of a corner by dividing the length of the opposite side by the length of the neighboring side, and take the arctangent of this division.”

-This follows immediately from the definition of the sine, cosine and tangent.
+This follows immediately from the definition of the sine, cosine, and tangent.

 Applied to our example, you can find the corresponding angle between our Direction and the Right (X) axis by taking the arctangent of Direction.Y/Direction.X.
 This is illustrated in the left part of the image above: we’re starting from the Direction shown there, and we want to find the Angle between this direction and the X axis.
 This would be given by the following code: